dlmarshall3/pw-frontend/README.md

 ## Challenges

 Factoring in responsive design when you aren't relying on a framework like Vue or React can be tough.
 I didn't want to use Bootstrap, but in the end, to account for as many devices as possible with minimal work, it made the most sense.
-Also, factoring in the type advantages is something that I am still weighing out how to handle properly.
-There are a few match-ups where it doesn't quite work, because of dual-type Pokemon, but I would wager 90% of the match-ups will be correct.
+Also, handling the type advantages is something that I am still weighing out how to handle properly.
+For example, some Pokemon have 4x weaknesses compared to your typical 2x, which is something I plan on changing when I eventually refactor this with Vue.
+As a result, there are a few match-ups where it doesn't quite work, because of dual-type Pokemon, but I would wager 90% of the match-ups will be correct.

 ## Thank you